BirdsAreFlyingCameras/WebParse/README.md

 Methods:

-I am mainly using regex to parse, but I anticipate using an API for the names and addresses.
+I am mainly using regex to parse the data, but I am also looking at other options to make the script more efficient and reliable.

 Libraries used:

-Request, re, Pandas, BeautifulSoup
+Request, re, BeautifulSoup

 ***Not A Bird | CEO of Bird Inc.***